 The English-dubbed version of the Season 1 finale features "Carry On" during the final battle, one of the very few improvements over the Japanese original (the original used the full-length opening song "Moonlight Densetsu").
 Other songs featured are "Ai no Senshi", "La Soldier" (from the Sailor Moon R finale), and "Moon Revenge" (from the R movie).
 The last episode of Sailor Stars uses the season's opening "Sailor Star Song" in this manner.

-More recently, the Big Bad and/or his Arrancar get classy, suspenseful Latin-style music in the background whenever they're making a grand entrance or are about to kick big-time ass.
-(This is in keeping with their Spanish-tinted theme.)
+The Big Bad and/or his Arrancar get classy, suspenseful Latin-style music in the background whenever they're making a grand entrance or are about to kick big-time ass (this is in keeping with their Spanish-tinted theme).

 One shot even has Kirika wait to shoot the guy until the music finishes.